roymanigley/python-dotenv/README.md

 ### Variable expansion

-python-dotenv can interpolate variables using POSIX variable expansion.
+royman-dotenv can interpolate variables using POSIX variable expansion.

 With `load_dotenv(override=True)` or `dotenv_values()`, the value of a variable is the first of the values defined in the following list: